scottmuc/presentations/git/README.markdown

     cat .git/HEAD
     ref: refs/heads/branch-1

+### Let's Reset

-7. Reset branch-1 to EF12.
+Reset branch-1 to EF12.
 This should make branch-1 point to the commit with the message 'think'.

     git reset EF12